jhnwoo-dev/reg-ex/gist.md

 ## Regex Components

-Regex is considered a literal, therefore it must be wrapped in forwards slash characters (`/`)
+Regex is considered a literal, therefore it must be wrapped in forward slash characters (`/`)

 We will list out the components of a regex and will go deeper into the components in their respective sections.
 With that prefaced, the first component of a regex are the anchors, followed by the quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and the character escapes.